openstack-archive/kloudbuster/doc/source/usage.rst

 are self-explained, and you can create your own test case with customized parameters.

+* **client:storage_target**

+KloudBuster supports to test the storage performance on Cinder volumes or ephemeral disks.
+Specify the testing target here.

-* **client:volume_size**
+* **client:disk_size**

-This controls the size of the Cinder volume to be attached to each VM instance.
+This controls the size of the Cinder volume or ephemeral disk to be attached to each VM instance. (in GB)
-(in GB)

 * **client:io_file_size**

-This controls the size of the test file to be used for storage testing. (in GiB)
+This controls the size of the test file to be used for storage testing. (in GB)

 Advanced Features